8 Fellowships Awarded in November 2022 to take place in 2023

 Dr Mohammad Kurd: Clinical Fellowship

-Dr Mohammad Kurd from Hadassah Medical Organisation, Israel will be going to Great Ormond St, UK
+Dr Mohammad Kurd from Hadassah Medical Organisation, Israel went to Great Ormond St, UK and we are delighted to share this report:

 Dr Ekaterine Kurua: Clinical Fellowship